youseftcg/Android_Basics_Nanodegree_Projects/README.md

 Topics covered in the Nanodegree program:

-User Interface - You will learn how to build nice screens, layouts according to standards, so your apps will look good User Input - You will learn how to make your apps interactive.
+User Interface - how to build nice screens, layouts according to standards.

+User Input - how to make your apps interactive.

-MultiScreen Apps - The more screen you have, the more possibilities you discover.
-You will learn about switching among different screens, activities and fragments.
+MultiScreen Apps - how to swit among different screens, activities and fragments.

-Networking - There are a huge amount of available API-s all over the internet, with the help of them you can build apps with dynamic content.
-You will learn about HTTP requests, JSON Parsing and threads.
+Networking - build apps with dynamic content using APIs, learned about HTTP requests, JSON Parsing and threads.

-Data Storage - Now you have the data, you need to store them somewhere, right?
-You'll learn about storing data with the help of SQLite.
+Data Storage - storing data with using SQLite.

 1- Counter: